 When you listen to Amazon success stories it becomes apparent that while certain core principles apply, individual sellers discover many pathways to success.
 This is where I’ll share how to start selling on Amazon as well as my progress with the process, and you’ll be kept in the loop as I join the Amazon selling community right along with you.

 For sourcing, it’s clear to me that you’ve got to get out there.
 No one can hold your hand through the entire process.
 While there are core things to look for , (our experts at Helium 10 do an amazing job at laying those things out) successful sellers aren’t just going to give away their best private label product sources and hard-earned partnerships.

-Finding what to sell means gathering data, doing product research, and using gut instinct.
+Finding what to sell means gathering data, doing product research (with Helium 10’s product hunting tool for Amazon), and using gut instinct.
 I’ve always had an entrepreneurial mindset, so I tend to just dive into things.
 I think it will serve well here or that’s what I’m betting on at least.

 So, a fun fact about me: I’m kind of a puppet enthusiast.
 Don’t worry, not creepy old wooden ventriloquist dolls (totally cool if that’s your thing), rather cute fluffy Muppet-style sock puppets, animals, etc. Not sure that’s better.

 Out of curiosity I headed to Alibaba and searched for “sock puppets.”
 I was interested in seeing what their wholesale cost would be and whether it could be a profitable product idea.
 The results were pretty fascinating!